-The Solar Centre is one of three active solar-resources projects that is operated by Desert Knowledge Australia in the Northern Territory.
-The public-use and open access knowledge that these projects provide enables live and historical insight of meteorological, performance and irradiation data.
+The Solar Centre is one of three active solar resources projects that is operated by Desert Knowledge Australia in the Northern Territory.
+The public-use and open-access knowledge that these projects provide enables live and histrionically insight into meteorological, performance, and irradiation data.

-The emerging solar industry in Australia was an optimal time for WINAICO to launch their brand.
-As a high quality manufacturer with international support, the installation at the Desert Knowledge Solar Center was the final support needed to demonstrate WINAICO's quality.
-Installation Site 34 consists of 22 modules that generate almost 5.3 kWs of power.
-The 240 Watt polycrystalline modules were market leading products in power and durability during this period.
+The emerging solar industry in Australia was an optimal time for WINAICO to launch its brand.
+As a high-quality manufacturer with international support, the installation at the Desert Knowledge Solar Center was the final support needed to demonstrate WINAICO’s quality.
+Installation Site 34 consists of 22 modules to generate almost 5.3 kW of power.
+The 240 Watt Polycrystalline modules were market-leading products in power and durability during this period.
 Now WINAICO has 330 Watt Monocrystalline versions in the same technical format.

 Monitoring Performance since 2012